Deadly Voyage: Reception

 Newspaper reviews of Deadly Voyage were largely positive.
 Noting that its depictions of man's inhumanity to man were somewhat distressing to watch, the South Florida Sun-Sentinel labelled it an "effective film".
-The Daytona Beach News-Journal called it a "well-crafted drama" made all the more disturbing by the fact that observering Ofosu's true story was much like watching a fictional thriller film.
+The Daytona Beach News-Journal called it a "well-crafted drama" made all the more disturbing by the fact that observing Ofosu's true story was much like watching a fictional thriller film.
 The Kansas City Star branded it a "tough, provocative docudrama".

 The New York Times, however, was more critical, offering that the film was "not a great movie" and declaring that most of its characters were "little more than stick figures".
 Nonetheless, the paper did see the movie as "nightmarishly harrowing", calling it a "searing descent into human cruelty", and praising the performances of Epps and Pertwee as the film's primary protagonist and antagonist respectively.